tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3026/Week 10 + 11 - Power Electronics and Inverters.md

 - If load is increased beyond breakdown torque, the machine will not be able to recover.

 ## V/Hz Theory Background
+- An inductor motor draws the rated current and delivers the rated torque at the base speed
+- Motor can take up to 2.5 load increase with 20% drop in speed

+Assume voltage applied to the motor is AC, and the voltage drop across the armature resistance is very small.
+Then at steady state we have:
+$$\hat{V} \approx j \omega$$

 # Additional Content
 ---